Capital Eye Vol. 11 No. 8

 After clearing the House Finance Committee earlier in the week, (SJR 3), which would amend the state constitution to give the Legislature oversight of the judiciary’s budget was taken up and passed by the House Judiciary Committee.
 However, instead of accepting the proposed amendment passed by the Senate, the Committee included a procedural safeguard of requiring a super-majority (two-thirds) vote of the Legislature to reduce the judiciary’s budget by more than ten percent from the previous fiscal year.
 Meanwhile, the fate of the intermediate court bill is uncertain.
 Tell your legislators not to waste millions on an intermediate court we don’t need, and vote NO on SB 341.

-The ACA, Medicaid, & Medicare Are Under Attack, AGAIN: We Need Your Help
+Healthcare is Under Attack, AGAIN: We Need Your Help!

 You, Too, Can Follow the Money